rtmigo/file_errors/README.md

 Some systems report missing file or missing parent directory as two different errors.
 Others generalize both problems to the same error code.
-In addition, the error codes are different on different systems.
+In addition, the error codes on different systems are different.

 ## isPathDoesNotExist